 City Councillor, Eastern Ward, Wellington, NZ

-State Highway 1 traffic to and from our international airport through the eastern suburbs is bad and forecast to get worse.
+State Highway 1 traffic to and from our international airport through the eastern suburbs is bad and getting worse.
 The Mount Victoria tunnel was built to cope with traffic 80 years ago, NZTA has said it needs to be done but it needs clear council support for this project.
 The tunnel is a "must have" to provide a better route for public transport, cars, trucks, cyclists and pedestrians.
-However after the debacle with the Basin Bridge project the tunnel project has been pushed back...tongue in cheek but probably next century!
+We are waiting for Lets Get Welly Moving an approach with partners NZTA and GWRC that promises even bigger changes.

 Wellington is already recognised as one of the worlds most liveable cities, it is a pretty darn good place to live.
 Certainly we still grumble about a rubbish bin not being emptied or grass not being cut but Wellington is relatively safe, clean and with a stimulating culture.
 However our economy has not been growing fast enough in line with its liveability.